-Preliminary findings will be shared with WFP stakeholders in the Country Office, the Regional Bureau and Headquarters during a debriefing session in September 2022 to inform the new CSP design process.
-A country learning workshop will be held in November 2022 to ensure a transparent evaluation process and promote ownership of the findings and preliminary recommendations by country stakeholders.
+Preliminary findings will be shared with WFP stakeholders in the Country Office, the Regional Bureau and Headquarters during a debriefing session at the end of the data collection phase.
+A more in-depth debrief will be organized in June 2023 to inform the new CSP design process.
+A country stakeholder workshop will be held in September 2023, to promote ownership of the findings and preliminary recommendations by country stakeholders.

-Evaluation findings will be actively disseminated and the final evaluation report will be publicly available on WFP's website.
+Evaluation findings will be actively disseminated, and the final evaluation report will be publicly available on WFP's website.